-For the years ended December 31, 2022, September 30, 2021, and the transition period ended December 31, 2021 the Company recorded (\$), \$1,013 and \$0, respectively in stock option expense.
+For the years ended December 31, 2023 and 2022 the Company recorded no stock option expense.
 The fair value of stock options is amortized on a straight-line basis over the requisite service periods of the respective awards.
-As of December 31, 2022, there is no unrecognized stock-based compensation costs to be recognized in future periods.
+As of December 31, 2023, there is no unrecognized stock-based compensation costs to be recognized in future periods.